Hill District: The Hill District today

 Since the late 20th century, the city and public interest groups have worked to renew the area.
 Because of the loss of jobs and businesses, many residents suffer from poverty.
 The District has struggled for decades with varying levels of dilapidation and crime.
 About 40 percent of the Hill District's residents live below poverty level.
 The vast majority of residents in the 21st century are black or African American; about 6 percent of the population is white.
 For 30 years the residents did not have a supermarket and also lacked a pharmacy for many years.

 A project to open a new grocery store on the Hill came to fruition in late 2013.
 Centre Heldman Plaza, wholly owned by the Hill House Economic Development Corporation, is a grocery store anchored retail center with fast-casual food and businesses services.
 The YMCA opened a $9 million branch in the neighborhood, complete with a rooftop garden.
 A group of investors has organized to restore the New Granada Theater, a historic jazz club where Ella Fitzgerald and Duke Ellington once performed.
 A new dropout recovery high school, the Hill House Passport Academy Charter School, opened in 2014 and by 2016 had graduated 132 students.
-The local Duquesne University opened a new pharmacy in the neighborhood in December 2010, the first university-operated community pharmacy in the United States.
+Duquesne University opened a new pharmacy in the neighborhood in December 2010, the first university-operated community pharmacy in the United States.